MicrosoftDocs/microsoft-365-docs/microsoft-365/business-premium/get-microsoft-365-business-premium.md

 2. Choose to try or buy your subscription.
 See [Try or buy a Microsoft 365 for business subscription](../commerce/try-or-buy-microsoft-365.md).
 On the [Microsoft 365 Products site](https://www.aka.ms/office365signup), choose **Microsoft 365 Business Premium**.

+3. After you have signed up for Microsoft 365 Business Premium, you'll receive an email with a link to sign in and get started.
+Proceed to [Set up Microsoft 365 Business Premium](m365bp-setup.md).

 ## Work with a Microsoft Solution Provider to get Microsoft 365 Business Premium

 Microsoft has a list of solution providers who are authorized to sell offerings, including Microsoft 365 Business Premium.

-To find a solution provider in your area, take the following steps:
+If you're not already working with a solution provider, you can find one by following these steps:

 1. Go to the **Microsoft Solution Providers** page ([https://www.microsoft.com/solution-providers](https://www.microsoft.com/solution-providers)).